circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 The first two permissions require write-permission to a repo.

+## Permissions for Team Accounts

+This section provides an overview of the possible team and individual account choices available to meet various business needs:

+1. If an individual has a personal GitHub account, they will use it to log in to CircleCI and follow the project on CircleCI.
+Each 'collaborator' on that repository in GitHub is also able to follow the project and build on CircleCI when they push commits.

+2. If an individual upgrades to a GitHub Team account they can add team members and may give admin permissions on the repo to those who run builds.
+The owner of the team GitHub account (org) must go to the CircleCI [Add Project](https://circleci.com/add-projects), click the link to GitHub's application permissions screen, and select Authorize CircleCI to enable members of the org to follow the project from their account.
+A team account with two members is $25 per month instead of $7 per month for a personal account.

+3. An individual Bitbucket account is free for private repos for teams of up to five.
+An individual may create a Bitbucket team, add members and give out admin permissions on the repo as needed to those who need to build.
+This project would appear in CircleCI for members to follow without additional cost.

 ## How to re-enable CircleCI after enabling third-party application restrictions for a GitHub organization

 Go to [GttHub Settings](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) and in the "Organization access" section either: